Minimal

 Attention

-Please take care of your Minimal key, theft of the vehicle could occur by loosing the keyfob.
+Please take care of your Minimal key, theft of the vehicle could occur by losing a key fob.
 If you have lost your key please speak with your employer or contact Minimal for a replacement.

 Attention